mutantx22/RB3-USB-2026-all-buttons-YARG/README.md

     Wii: “vid: 1bad pid:3330”

-3. With a virtual MIDI device program running, run RB3KB-USB2MIDI.exe, select your virtual device and click “Doing Nothing” to run.
-(DISABLE LED ANIMATIONS)
+3. With a virtual MIDI device program running (e.g loopMIDI), run RB3KB-USB2MIDI.exe, select your virtual device and click “Doing Nothing” to run.
+(DISABLE LED ANIMATIONS OR YOU MAY BRICK YOUR DEVICE)

-4. Open YARG, go to your profile and  map your keys
+5. Open YARG, go to your profile and  map your keys